 - Sleeve rips very easily

-This is a decent rope for those who have been working with ropes for a while.
+This is a decent and durable rope for those who have been working with ropes for a while.
 The varying lengths and thicknesses are useful when selecting which rope will be best for your goals.
-However, the nylon sleeve that covers the rope is pretty much useless.
+However, the nylon sleeve covering is pretty much useless.
 It rips and frays easily, and basically impedes the fluidity you’re searching for when using a rope.

 The MORO rope is heavier than most on the market, which is great since it gives you more value for your money.
 Swinging this rope around is definitely going to increase your cardio endurance and your overall stamina – not to mention build serious muscle mass in the process.

-- Rope is heavy, which makes workouts more challenging
+- It’s a heavy rope, which makes workouts more challenging

 - Poly Dacron weave is strong, so this probably won’t fray quickly

 It’s neat that the MORO comes with a waterproof jacket, but that’s not really necessary since most people don’t train for long periods of time in the rain.
 This rope requires some loosening, so don’t expect it to be workout-ready right out of the package.